 However, there are times when you need a little WordPress Customising as it’s not designing things quite the way you want it.
-We have had a great many examples of this and we’d like to talk you through it.
+A WordPress Agency in the UK, we have had a great many examples of this and we’d like to talk you through it.

 The Width of the Commerce pages

 By default, WooCommerce (the shopping platform for WordPress) is setup to show categories at a fix maximum width, meaning if you are on a big screen, you will get the white space either side of the central area.
 Normally this isn’t a problem, and for most, it’s perfectly normal.
 But we were moving a website from bespoke custom, to WordPress and their old website was full width (we coded it that way!).